kosmikgirl/afs-test/README.md

 Rewrite this function but instead of chaining promises use async/await to do the exact same.

 ### Add a security class
-On the home page create a button that opens a modal window that contains a form.
-This form should allow you to add a security class to the table, also updating the totals.
+On the home page, create a button that opens a modal window containing a form.
+This form should allow you to add a security class to the table, updating the totals.

 ### Transfer search
 On the Transfers page you find a list of financial transfers with a search bar.
 Make the transferlist searchable by "recordDate".

 ### Style the transferRow.vue component
 Rework the style for this component, using this design.
-Make it look as close as possible. https://i.pinimg.com/736x/29/bc/e5/29bce59f6cdf71eb840d939ba05deff1--best-ui-design-app-ui-design.jpg If you for whatever reason do not have a similar result to the image, please let us know when you send in the work.
+Make it look as close as possible.
+The texts in the design and the provided data do not match.
+It is just about recreating the design. https://i.pinimg.com/736x/29/bc/e5/29bce59f6cdf71eb840d939ba05deff1--best-ui-design-app-ui-design.jpg If you for whatever reason do not have a similar result to the image, please let us know when you send in the work.